adobe-sign/AdobeSignJavaSdk/docs/WidgetsApi.md

 <a name="getWidgetSecurityOptionsForParticipation"></a>
 # **getWidgetSecurityOptionsForParticipation**
-> ParticipantSecurityOption getWidgetSecurityOptionsForParticipation(authorization, widgetId, participantSetId, participantId, ifNoneMatch, xApiUser)
+> ParticipantSecurityOption getWidgetSecurityOptionsForParticipation(authorization, widgetId, participantSetId, participantId, ifNoneMatch, xApiUser, xOnBehalfOfUser)

 Retrieves the security options for a particular participant.